Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 guarantee excellent ventilation.

-the drain board.
+the drain board, etc.

-It runs on diesel.
-This eliminates the need of having
+Cooking with diesel and electricity eliminates the need of having

-LPG gas or any other explosives on board which is a
+LPG gas or any other explosives on board which is a security measure.

-A standard household-grade kitchen sink was chosen
+A standard "Blanco" Lantos-IF household-grade kitchen sink was chosen

 in favour of the sinks normally used in caravans due